Daniel-Lawless/Cat-Classifier-NN-From-Scratch/README.md

 leading to faster learning.

-**Regularization techniques:** I incorporated L2 regularization to prevent the weights from growing to large and dropout regularization to randomly deactivate neurons to ensure the output from one neural doesn't have too much precedence.
+**Regularization techniques:** I incorporated L2 regularization to prevent the weights from growing too large and dropout regularization to randomly deactivate neurons to allow the network to learn more robust and redundant features since no single neuron can rely on the presence of another.

-**Advanced optimization Techniques:** I incorporated Adam, which combines the affects of momentum and RMSprop to push gradients in the right direction and adapt the learning rate for each parameter, which allowed for more efficient training.
+**Advanced optimization Techniques:** I incorporated Adam, which combines the affects of momentum and RMSprop to push gradients in the right direction whilst minimizing oscillations by averaging over the gradients and adapting the learning rate for each parameter, which allows for more efficient training.

-**Batch-normalization:** enables the NN to have direct control over the distribution of the linear functions (Z values) by giving it the flexibility to control the spread ($\gamma$) and the mean ($\beta$) of the z values, allowing for more stable and faster learning.
+**Batch-normalization:** enables the NN to have direct control over the distribution of the linear functions (Z values) by giving it the flexibility to control the spread ($\gamma$) and the mean ($\beta$) of their values, allowing for more stable and faster learning.

 ## Technical overview
 Here is a brief view of the theory and how some of the core concepts were implemented.